James P. Clarke

-James Paul Clarke (August 18, 1854 – October 1, 1916) was a United States Senator and the 18th Governor of Arkansas as well as a white supremacist.

-Biography
+James Paul Clarke (August 18, 1854 – October 1, 1916) was an American lawyer and politician from the Arkansas Delta during the Progressive Era.
+He served in public office over a period of almost 30 years, rising from the Arkansas General Assembly to Attorney General of Arkansas and later 18th governor of Arkansas, ending his career in the United States Senate.
+In a period of Democratic Party hegemony known as the "Solid South", Clarke blended positions of the budding Populist movement, such as free silver and railroad regulation, with nationalism and his gifted skills as an orator to popularity and electoral success.

+Early life

-Clarke was born in Yazoo City, Mississippi.
-His father died when Clarke was seven years old, and he was raised by his mother.
+Clarke was born in Yazoo City, Mississippi, in the Mississippi Delta.
+His father Walter, an architect, died when Clarke was seven years old, and he was raised by his mother, Ellen (née White), daughter of a prominent planter class family.
 Clarke attended public schools as well as Tutwilder's Academy in Greenbrier, Alabama.
-He graduated with a law degree at the University of Virginia in 1878.
-Clarke was admitted to the bar in 1879, and practiced law at Helena, Arkansas.
+After briefly editing a newspaper in Yazoo City, Clarke graduated with a law degree at the University of Virginia in 1878.
+Clarke was admitted to the bar in 1879, and settled briefly in the small Arkansas River Valley town of Ozark, Arkansas prior to moving to Helena, Arkansas in the Arkansas Delta.

+Clarke married Sallie (née Moore) Wooten of Moon Lake, Mississippi on November 10, 1883.
+Wooten had a son from previous marriage, Alonzo Stuart "Lonnie" Wooten; the couple had two daughters and a son.

 Career

+Arkansas General Assembly

+Eight years into his legal career, Clarke won election to the Arkansas House of Representatives to represent Phillips County in 1886.
+He was seated alongside R. B. Macon and J. N. Donohoo in the 26th Arkansas General Assembly on January 10, 1887.
+Following a single term in the Arkansas House, Clarke won election to the Arkansas Senate.
+Clarke represented the 14th District, which covered Phillips and Lee counties beginning with the 27th Arkansas General Assembly.
+In 1891, he was elected President of the Arkansas Senate for the 28th Arkansas General Assembly.

+Statewide

-Clarke served as a member of the Arkansas House of Representatives from 1886 to 1888.
-He became a member of the Arkansas Senate from 1888 to 1892 and served as president of the Senate in 1891.
-He was elected Attorney General of Arkansas and served from 1892 to 1894.
+He served as Attorney General of Arkansas and served from 1892 to 1894.

 He served as Governor of Arkansas from 1895 to 1897.
-Clarke was devoted to "upholding white supremacy as the keystone of the Democratic Party.
+Clarke was devoted to upholding American nationalism as the keystone of the Democratic Party.
 'The people of the South,' he said in his closing speech of the election, 'looked to the Democratic party to preserve the white standards of civilization.'
 Clarke easily defeated his opponents."

 His term was largely unsuccessful and his legislation to end prizefighting and establish four-year terms for state officers failed.
 After leaving office in 1897, he moved his permanent residence to Little Rock, Arkansas and practiced law.

+U.S. Senate

 Clarke was elected to the United States Senate in 1903 and served until his death in 1916.
 He served as President pro tempore of the United States Senate during the Sixty-third and Sixty-fourth Congresses.